hipe/tmx/lib/skylab/test-support/doc/issues/023-the-IO-spy.md

 consisting of at least an IO buffer, it is confusing and showing strain. survey if ever we do not make a s.s that is standard, and if not then bake it in and if so then subclass.

+## advantages that this holds over simpler alternatives ..

+.. are discussed in [#020] IO spy aggregations compared ..